inUtil-info/whin2-contrib/README.md

 - vCards.
 - locations.

 You need to set the right payload schema so that the back-end understands the request you send, otherwise whin wont be able to route the message.
+These schemas are valid for messages routed to whatsapp groups also.

 ### Text message:
 If you want to send a text, the msg.payload schema expected is a JSON object: